 Whenever I work on a website, I create new pages and then I want to test to make sure that those pages work.

 First of all, I write my pages on a normal computer, not my smartphone where it would be excruciating.
 Typing on a tiny keyboard and getting half the words misspelled is not really much fun.
-I know I can also use the speaker and talk to my phone and that works somewhat, although many times I use a special word and it’s really hard for the system to get those right.
-Also I use abbreviates such as SEO and that too the phone voice system does not generally get those correctly.
+I know I can also use the speaker and talk on my phone and that works somewhat, although many times I use a special word and it’s really hard for the system to get those right.
+Also, I use abbreviates such as SEO and that too the phone voice system does not generally get those correctly.

 So one problem with using a desktop or a laptop to write your content is that it is likely to work well on that type of a computer but it may break badly on a different type of computer such as your smartphone (yes, all cell phones were computers!)
 It may even break in a different browser or a different operating system.
-If you want to test it all, you would need to have a computer of each category to make sure you can test every possible combinations.
+If you want to test it all, you would need to have a computer of each category to make sure you can test every possible combination.

 I don’t think that it will be required to test really everything, but it can help a lot to test a few things to make sure that your website is indeed functional.
 Each time you find a quirk, fix it immediately and then look for the next quirk.

 When you browse to your website, you may see some things that are broken in your theme.
 You should take care of all of those problems.

 One of the main problems I’ve seen is parts of a theme that overlap with another part making it impossible to read the content below or even click on a link.

 If you use the default WordPress theme, you should not get any such problem.
 Although I added some plugins to various themes that would indeed start breaking things down.
 I think that’s pretty bad.
 But this is one good reason to test your entire website whenever you add new possibly dodgy plugins.